-One of the costliest elements of expat management is expatriate failure.
-We look at the usual causes and what HR can do to reduce the chance of expats not completing their assignment.
+We look at some common causes of expat failure in 2022 and what human resources or mobility teams can do to reduce the chance of expats not completing their assignment:

 What is expatriate failure?